4.85 from 13 votes

 ***For Complete recipe instructions, see the recipe card below.

-These variations use the base recipe below, but with just a few minor tweaks and additions.
+These variations use the base recipe below, with minor tweaks and additions.

-- Mushroom and Thyme: When you cook the onion, add in ¾ cup (about 3 ounces) of crimini mushrooms that have been chopped fine.
-Additionally, when you add in the parsley also add in 1 teaspoon of minced fresh thyme.
+• Mushroom and Thyme: When you cook the onion, add ¾ cups (about 3 ounces) of finely chopped crimini mushrooms.
+Additionally, when you add the parsley, add 1 teaspoon of minced fresh thyme.

-- Curry, Golden Raisins, and Cilantro: When you stir in the broth, also add 1 Tablespoon of curry powder and ½ cup of golden raisins.
-At the end of the recipe, instead of adding in parsley, add in 2 Tablespoons of chopped cilantro instead.
+• Curry, Golden Raisins, and Cilantro: When you stir in the broth, also add 1 Tablespoon of curry powder and ½ cups of golden raisins.
+At the end of the recipe, instead of adding parsley, add 2 Tablespoons of chopped cilantro.

-- Jalapeno and Cilantro: In the recipe below, when you add in the garlic, also add in 1 large jalapeno pepper that has been seeded and minced.
-After the pilaf has been fluffed, add in in 2 Tablespoons of chopped cilantro instead of chopped parsley.
+• Jalapeno and Cilantro: In the recipe below, when you add the garlic, also add 1 large seeded and minced jalapeno pepper.
+After the pilaf has been fluffed, add 2 Tablespoons of chopped cilantro instead of chopped parsley.

-- If you don’t have orzo on hand, you can use an extra ½ cup of rice (so a total of 1 ½ cups of rice), or you can use ½ cup of quinoa.
+• If you don’t have orzo on hand, you can use an extra ½ cup of rice (for a total of 1 ½ cups of rice) or ½ cup of quinoa.

 SERVE: You can keep the rice out for about two hours before it needs to be covered and refrigerated.